 'Stay the Night' in your campervan or motorhome

-This is part of a national trial which will help us understand the practicalities of offering this visitor experience longer term, so remember to tell us what you think after your stay!
+This is part of a short-term national trial that will run until later in the year, which will help us understand the practicalities of offering this visitor experience longer term, so remember to tell us what you think after your stay!

 We encourage responsible wild camping.
 Minimise any impact on your surroundings and take all of your litter home with you.
 The Scottish Outdoor Access Code has more information and guidance about how to wild camp responsibly.